s-matyukevich/raspberry-pi-os/docs/lesson05/rpi-os.md

 We are using 2 distinct stack pointers for EL0 and EL1, that's why right after an exception is taken from EL0 the stack pointer is overwritten.
 The original stack pointer can be found in the `sp_el0` register.
 The value of this register must be stored and restored before and after taking an exception, even if we don't touch `sp_el0` in the exception handler.
 If you don't do this you will end up having wrong value in the `sp` register after a context switch.

 You may also ask why don't we restore the value of the `sp` register in the case when an exception was taken from EL1?
 That is because we are reusing the same kernel stack for the exception handler.
 Even if a context switch happens during an exception processing, by the time of `kernel_exit`, `sp` will be already switched by the `cpu_switch_to` function.
-(By the way, in Linux the behavior is different because Linux uses a different stack for interrupt handlers)
+(By the way, in Linux the behavior is different because Linux uses a different stack for interrupt handlers.)

 It is also worth noticing that we don't need to explicitly specify to which exception level we need to return before the `eret` instruction.
 This is because this information is encoded in the `spsr_el1` register, so we always return to the level from which the exception was taken.